 - Artificial intelligence

 A perusal of available system architect positions on Monster.com in February 2011 revealed that employers prefer anywhere from 2-7 years of experience in IT administration.
 In most entry-level positions in IT, aspiring system architects may be responsible for basic tasks like monitoring computer systems and providing maintenance.
 Advancement and employment opportunities may be best for system architects with professional certification, which some employers consider industry standard.
 System architects may also gain experience as independent consultants or managers.

 The U.S. Bureau of Labor Statistics (BLS) categorizes system architects under computer network architects.
-These workers earned a mean annual wage of $103,100 in 2015.
+These workers earned a mean annual wage of $119,230 in 2020.
 These wages varied according to industry and location.
-The BLS reported the highest-paying positions were in specialized design services, which paid a mean annual wage of $166,240.
-California was the highest-paying state, offering a mean wage of $126,990 per year, per BLS.
+The BLS reported the highest-paying positions were in computer and peripheral equipment manufacturing, which paid a mean annual wage of $156,790.
+Massachusetts was the highest-paying state, offering a mean wage of $135,230 per year, per BLS.

-Also according to the BLS, computer network architects can expect to enjoy an increase of 9% in job availability from 2014 to 2024.
+Also according to the BLS, computer network architects can expect to enjoy an above average increase in job availability from 2019 to 2029.
 This increase is an effect of constant upgrades in technology, increased usage of wireless networks and the need for workers to computer systems that work well with these networks.
 The best job opportunities are for system architects who are familiar with business principles.

 System architects require a college degree as well as experience in a related field.
 They may also be certified in specific systems and softwares, which may be required by employers.
-The job growth outlook is predicted to be faster than for all jobs through 2024.
+The job growth outlook is predicted to be faster average than for all jobs through 2029.